ThomasLane1820/Prediction-of-Product-Sales/README.md

 ![image](https://github.com/ThomasLane1820/Prediction-of-Product-Sales/assets/139289105/336a7666-eb6a-48c5-843b-f3e5cbc7252b)
 - After creating multiple models, the model with the highest R^2 was the Optimized Random Tree Model.
 - This model also had the lowest MAE and RMSE, making it the model with the least error.
-- Now the model is still off by about 40% so there is still plenty of room for improvement.
+- The model is still off by about 40% so there is still plenty of room for improvement.

 ## Next Steps
-- While I have cleaned and optimized a model far beyond default hyperparameters ther is still much that can be done.
+- While I have cleaned and optimized a model far beyond default hyperparameters there is still much that can be done.
-  -  There is still further data cleaning opportunities such as:
-      - Editing the Item_Identifier Collumn to remove the numbers.
-      - Creating a third Item_Fat_Content option for non-consumable items.
   - There are more advanced models I can use to predict sales with.
+  - Additional analysis.
-  - Making the notebook neater as a whole.
+  - Making adjustments to make the notebook more readable, adding additonal explanations.
+  - Attempting to address the missing Outlet_Location_Type values.